Are most sentences unique? An empirical examination of Chomskyan claims: Discussion

 These observations suggest several possible interpretations.
 One is that the nature or genre of a text or utterance highly constrains the likelihood of duplication.
 Certain genres such as inaugural speeches are much more highly constrained by the individual (a president) and the nature of the utterance (a special ceremony installing this individual as the head of a country), which would likely lead to more unique utterances.
 On the other hand, the CHILDES corpus is child-directed speech whereby caregivers are supporting a child's language acquisition, leading to a higher likelihood of repetitions as caregivers seek to scaffold a learner's input (c.f. \citealt{Stoll:2009aa}).

-The overall low amount of repeated sentences across corpora (excepting the CHILDES dataset) does support the initial claim by Pinker, yet the percentages are not as low as one might suppose from the strength of the claim (``\emph{virtually every} sentence...'').
-Given that the CHILDES corpus is the only corpus investigated which is purely transcribed from spoken interactions, it may be that the claim only holds for primarily written text.
-We might also consider that many interactions are ``scripted'' (c.f. \citealt{Frake:1964aa,Hymes:1986aa,Hymes:1989aa}), such that we would expect to find a higher proportion of duplicated sentences in everyday life.
-As a final note, the degree of duplication may also be affected by the size of a corpus - higher sentence counts may increase the likelihood of duplicate sentences.
+The overall low amount of repeated sentences across corpora (excepting the CHILDES dataset) does seem to support the initial claim by Chomsky/Pinker, yet the percentages are not as low as one might suppose from the strength of the claim (``\emph{virtually every} sentence...'').
+In fact, there are duplicate sentences in every single corpus investigated, indicating that repeated sentences are a natural aspect of language in use.
+Given that the CHILDES corpus is the only corpus investigated which is transcribed solely from spoken interactions, it is possible that the claim holds for primarily written text, though even with purely written text corpora it cannot be maintained in its strongest form.

+Work in anthropological linguistics has also shown that many interactions are ``scripted'' (c.f. \citealt{Frake:1964aa,Hymes:1986aa,Hymes:1989aa}), such that we would expect to find a higher proportion of duplicated sentences in everyday life.
+When ordering a drink at a local shop, for example, there are likely to be a somewhat limited set of interactional/linguistic options for participants.
+Settings or schemas that are more constrained or often repeated will increase the likelihood of repeated utterances.
+It also seems that the degree of duplication may also be affected by the size of a corpus - higher sentence counts could increase the likelihood of duplicate sentences.
+This reflects the nature of ``intertextuality'' (c.f. \citealt{Kristeva:1980aa,Bauman:1990aa,Orr:2003aa,Still:1991aa}), whereby texts and interactions often refer to each other.

+The findings of this study indicate that the strongest version of the original Chomsky/Pinker claim is false.
+While the combinatorial possibilities of language do allow for nearly infinite unique utterances, the degree to which a given set of sentences consists of unique strings depends largely on the environment or context in which those sentences were produced.
+Repetition is in fact a useful device for framing information and guiding attention in interaction (consider dialogue or poetry in scripted performances, for example), and from this perspective it would be surprising if ``virtually every'' utterance was unique.

+There are some caveats that should be made regarding this investigation.
+I acknowledge, first, that is somewhat limited in scope.
+We have looked specifically at strings of words/tokens that are three or more words in length, but to what degree can these be considered sentences?
+There is some argument to be made that the CHILDES corpus is in fact more representative of human language given that it is a spoken corpus of actual interactions, whereas the written corpora are somewhat idealized representations.
+Additionally, many ``sentences'' produced in interaction are in fact phrases or fragments (i.e. ``constructions) - it could be that breaking sentences into phrases would result in a higher percentage of duplications.

+A second point to note is that this investigation focuses only on a single language: English.
+Although it seems likely that similar principles would hold for other languages, it is possible that these results would change depending on linguistic and cultural context.
+This raises an interesting thought experiment: is there a language in which investigations of corpora might reveal no duplicate sentences at all?
+If this is a possibility, what would such a language look like and what would it tell us about human language?
+While such a question is beyond the scope of this paper, future research could investigate corpora in other languages to explore these ideas further.